Generalized Cuckoo Hashing with a Stash, Revisited: Abstract

 \section{Abstract}

-{ Cuckoo hashing is a common hashing technique, guaranteeing constant-time lookups in the worst case.
-Adding a stash was proposed by Kirsch, Mitzenmacher, and Wieder at SICOMP 2010, as a way to reduce the probability of rehash.
-It has since become a standard technique in areas such as cryptography, where a superpolynomially low probability of rehash is often required.
-Another extension of cuckoo hashing is to allow multiple items per bucket, improving the load factor.
+Cuckoo hashing is a common hashing technique, guaranteeing constant-time lookups in the worst case.
+Adding a stash was proposed by Kirsch, Mitzenmacher, and Wieder at SICOMP 2010, as a way to reduce the probability of failure (i.e., the probability that a valid Cuckoo assignment fails to exist).
+It has since become a standard technique in areas such as cryptography, where a negligible probability of failure is often required.
+We focus on an extension of Cuckoo hashing that allows multiple items per bucket, which improves the load factor.
 That extension was also analyzed by Kirsch \emph{et al.} in the presence of a stash.
-The purpose of this note is to repair a bug in that analysis.
-Letting $d$ be the number of items per bucket, and $s$ be the stash size, the original claim was that the probability that a valid cuckoo assignment fails to exist is $\bigo(n^{(1-d)(s+1)})$.
-We point to an error in the argument, and show that it is $\Theta(n^{-d-s})$. }
+In particular, letting $d$ be the number of items per bucket, and $s$ be the stash size, Kirsch \emph{et al.} showed that, for constant $d$ and $s$, the failure probability is $\bigo(n^{(s+1)(1-d)})$.
+In this paper, we first report a bug in the analysis by Kirsch \emph{et al.} by showing a counter-example leading to an asymptotically-larger probability of failure $\Omega(n^{-d-s-1})$.
+Then we provide a general analysis and upper bound of the failure probability for (almost) arbitrary $d$ and $s$, instead of just constant, which is useful for applications in cryptography.
+We finally deduce from the general analysis a tight bound $\Theta(n^{-d-s})$ for the probability of failure, for constants $d$ and $s$.